rgrannell1/kea/issues.md

 - [ ] #51 string corner cases not working well together.
 - [ ] #52 avoid picking up names randomly.
 - [ ] #53 decide which functions should be variadic.
+- [ ] #54 functions that return functions should be variadic if it would make them more general.

 ### Bugs: